syncfusion-content/javascript-docs/js/DateTimePicker/Overview.md

 * **RTL**: Support for Right to Left alignment of content in **DateTimePicker** control.
 * **Themes**: Essential JavaScript controls consist of 12 built-in themes (6 – flat and 6 – gradient effects), and also support custom skin options to set user-defined themes.

-> **Note**: As the DateTimePicker inherits the functionalities of the DatePicker and TimePicker controls, it supports the basic functionalities of both controls.
+N> As the DateTimePicker inherits the functionalities of the DatePicker and TimePicker controls, it supports the basic functionalities of both controls.